Our goal for Science education is that children become scientifically literate citizens who understand the world around them, by developing:

 STEM Project

 Every year group works on a STEM (Science, Technology, Engineering and Mathematics) project which creates links across the curriculum with design and technology (see curriculum maps for each year group).
-Children apply their science knowledge to carefully plan and create a product, for example: choosing the best materials to create a dream playground, or building an electronic Mars Rover linked to the electricity topic.
+Children apply their science knowledge to carefully plan and create a product, for example: choosing the best materials to create a windmill, or building an electronic Mars Rover linked to the electricity topic.

 Science Capital developed through trips and visitors

 We want our children to be inspired to engage with STEM.
 To achieve this, we offer a number of excursions, and visits from science professionals to all children.
-Across their school career children will have many opportunities including:
+Across their school career, children will have many opportunities including:

 -